CKIK-SChool-Projects/Formula1/README.md

 ## TODO - By Priority

-- Code spawnpoints related to something next to the map
 - Make multiple rounds
 - Manage if one of the player is touching the red line after the 3rd round then make the player win etc...